 We talk about having a brain.
 In fact its more accurate to say that we have three brains.

-Cognitive Hypnotherapy and it’s influence
+Cognitive Hypnotherapy and its powerful influence

-During the sessions, past memories might be explored, emotions uncovered, feelings might be changed and future positive events imagined.
-Different interpretations are given to old negative behaviours.
+Cognitive Hypnotherapy, unlike some therapies, weaves its powerful influences across all three brains systems.During the sessions, past memories might be explored, feelings might be changed.
+Better understandings might be developed around negative behaviours.
 These jigsaw pieces can come together to create a different picture.

 Watch this video if you are interested in finding out more about Cognitive Hypnotherapy.